JWST-Templates/Notebooks/README.md

 ## Step 2) Run the pipeline on the raw data to apply the latest reference files.

+In this repository, we've included a `stpipe-log.cfg` file that will log all of the output from the `jwst` pipeline runs, saving them in a file called `pipeline-run.log`.
+If you would prefer there to be a different log for each instrument, either place the different instrument pipeline notebooks in different folders (each with their own `stpipe-log.cfg` file) or rename the filename in the "handler" part of this file before you run each notebook.

 ### &mdash; NIRSpec IFU

 Included in this repository is an example Jupter notebook for reducing the NIRSpec IFU data from TEMPLATES.
 At first glance, this notebook may seem like a lot of steps, but we've set it up so that it 1) works great for TEMPLATES data, and 2) does a better job than the basic reduction would (e.g., better cosmic ray flagging, background subtraction, etc.).

 After you've downloaded the data and placed it all where you want it, open up this notebook and start walking through the cells!

-However, just as a note -- the first time you run this notebook it will download all of the reference files that we mention in the [installation notebook](https://github.com/JWST-Templates/Notebooks/blob/main/0_install_pipeline.ipynb).
+>However, just as a note -- the first time you run this notebook it will download all of the reference files that we mention in the [installation notebook](https://github.com/JWST-Templates/Notebooks/blob/main/0_install_pipeline.ipynb).
 This will be GB's of files, so be prepared to wait for a while that first time!

-### (other instruments+observing modes used in TEMPLATES coming soon!)
+### &mdash; (other instruments+observing modes used in TEMPLATES coming soon!)